Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 <!---
 [<img src="benefits_1.png" alt="Benefits of cloud computing" width="100%" height="100%" ><small>**_Trade upfront expense for variable expense_**</small>]()-->

+Upfront expense refers to data centers, physical servers, and other resources that you would need to invest in before using them.
+Variable expense means that you pay only for computing resources that you consume.
+You don't need to invest heavily in data centers and servers before you know how you're going to use them.<br>
+By taking a cloud computing approach that offers the benefit of variable expense, companies can implement innovative solutions while saving on costs.

 ####   2. Stop spending money to run and maintain data centers

 <!---